-Considering a balanced case $G_{2}=G_{1}=G$ and $g_{2}=g_{1}=g$, the SNR is approximately $g^{2}\kappa^{2}N_{\alpha}n_{b}^{2}$.
 To have single-photon resolution, we need AC-Stark coefficient $\kappa\sim1/g N_{\alpha}^{1/2}$.
 Compared to the traditional SU(2) interferometer \cite{31}, the required coefficient is smaller by a factor of $1/g$ .
 This is due to the method of active correlation output readout for the SU(2) interferometer \cite{35}, in which the SNR is greater than the SU(2) interferometer by a factor of $g$ of NRP.